Security visibility from development to operations to minimize risk

 Closing the loop requires close collaboration, transparency, and efficiencies that only a single platform for the entire DevOps lifecycle can provide.
 Shifting security left while also providing protection for applications in production within a single application empowers teams to work closer together.
 Security is a team sport and teams working together can best reduce their organization’s overall security risk.

-The Security Section is made up of two DevOps stages, Secure and Protect, and eight groups supporting the major categories of DevSecOps including:
+The Security Section is made up of two DevOps stages, Secure and Govern, and seven groups supporting the major categories of DevSecOps including:

 The existing team members for the Sec Section can be found in the links below: